rwaltr/home-ops/README.md

 ## 📖 Overview

 This is a Monorepo to manage my personal environment.
-A combination of Talos, Terraform, and flux allow this repo to provide most of the configuration required to manage this environment across regions/clouds.
+A combination of Talos, NixOS, Terraform, and Flux allow this repo to provide most of the configuration required to manage this environment across regions/clouds.

+## 🔧 Orchestration tools

+### KCL

+Yaml is old school, KCL is a DSL that provides the power of full type safety while rendering yaml at the end of the day.

 ### ⛵ Kubernetes